-We are currently preparing policy documents such as the Infrastructure Delivery Plan and an update to the Open Space Sport and Recreation Facilities Supplementary Planning Document.
-Once completed these will inform and support a Draft Charging Schedule, which sets out any charges for the CIL.
+We are currently preparing policy documents such as an update to the Open Space Sport and Recreation Facilities Supplementary Planning Document.
+Once completed these will inform and support a Draft Charging

+Schedule, which sets out any charges for the CIL.
 Once the Charging Schedule is taken through a public consultation process, our CIL charge will be brought before the Planning Inspectorate for approval.